mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/SNP_alignment/README.md

 diverse genomes in a large dataset.

-The concern that using a strict core results in isolates potentially being classified as more closely related than they would be, stems from the principle of using a static SNP threshold to define transmission.
+The concern that using a strict core results in isolates potentially being classified as more closely related than they would be stems from the principle of using a static SNP threshold to define transmission.
-For example, a common SNP threshold of 10 SNPs would result in much more permissive clustering using a core SNP alignment of 8,842 compared to using the same threshold on a larger core, as the threshold represents a fraction of the total sites.
+For example, a common SNP threshold of 10 SNPs would result in much more permissive clustering using a core SNP alignment of one hundred sites compared to using the same threshold on a larger core of thousands, as the threshold represents a fraction of the total sites.

 Regardless, we have generated a recombination filtered core genome SNP ML phylogeny.
 We can see that the overall population structure is mostly